deeptools/deepTools/README.md

 ### Installation on a MAC

-Although the installation of deepTools itself is quite simple, the installation of the required modules scipy and NumPy  bit of extra work.
+Although the installation of deepTools itself is quite simple, the installation of the required modules SciPy and NumPy demand a bit of extra work.

-The easiest way is to install the
-[Anaconda Scientific Python Distribution][].
+The easiest way is to install them is together with the [Anaconda Scientific Python Distribution][].
 After installation, open a terminal ("Applications" --> "Terminal"): and type: